opt-out-tools/opt-out/README.md

 To learn more about this problem and explore the steps Opt Out is taking to combat it, see the [Opt Out Wiki](https://github.com/malteserteresa/opt-out/wiki/The-Problem).

 The project is still in its infancy.
-Please see 'Project Development' below for the curren status.
+Please see 'Project Development' below for the current status.

 ## Test / Deploy
 Running the prototype is done with [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext), from mozilla.
 It streamlines the development, build process, and deployment of web extensions.